megaannum/forms/README.md

 ## Acknowledgements and thanks

-- Marc Weber: provided initial release feedback identifying Vim 7.3 bug and let me debug it on one of his test machines.
+- Marc Weber: Initial release feedback identifying Vim 7.3 bug and let me debug it on one of his test machines.
-- Andy Wokula: provided feedback on help file syntax and GVim when font is latin1.
+- Andy Wokula: Feedback on help file syntax and GVim when font is latin1.
+- Christian Brabandt: Feedback Slider+FieldEditor bugs and ergonomics, FileBrowser filenames with embedded spaces, etc, and, of course,
+  <S-Tab> does not work.